jcob95/ganga-profile/README.md

 # HTCondor Snakemake profile

-This profile configures Snakemake to submit jobs to a HTCondor cluster.
+This profile configures Snakemake to submit jobs to the grid via DIRAC.
+This is primarily aimed for users of CERN/ganga.

 ### Prerequisites
-The profile makes use of the HTCondor python bindings which can be installed with

-    pip install --user htcondor

-or using Anaconda with

-    conda install -c conda-forge python-htcondor
+Assumes you have valid access to DIRAC.

 ### Deploy profile